 The real question perhaps is to ask how the majority treats this phenomenon of discrimination, but more so of the stereotypes.

 This issue becomes more pronounced along the lines of the fiasco of ABS-CBN allowing the Chinese News TV, whose aim is to promote Beijing’s One Belt One Road advocacy and was subsequently pulled out by ABS-CBN after much public outcry.

 Consequently, public opinion is split on the airing of Chinese News TV, one side accusing the other of being racists because of their opposition to Chinese News TV’s use of ABS-CBN’s airtime with fears of it being used as a propaganda tool, while the other views the move by ABS-CBN as contradicting being that it was only a few days ago that one of their journalists was harassed by a Chinese missile boat while covering news in the country’s waters.

 The entire hullabaloo opened up new discourses and conversations as to what constitutes discrimination and racism.

 A friend of mine once exclaimed that everybody’s racist and everyone is biased.

-When asked to explain, he answered that everyone would rather look out for people they are familiar with and whom they feel comfortable to be around.
+When asked to explain, he answered that everyone would instead lookout for people they are familiar with and feel comfortable being around.